ngkore/docs/README.md

 ## Contributing

 We welcome contributions from the community!
-See our [How to Contribute](./how-to-contribute.md) for detailed setup instructions, development workflow, and pull request process.
+See our [How to Contribute](./how-to-contribute.md) for detailed setup instructions, development workflow, and pull request process and [Repository Conventions](./repository-conventions.md) for content and file organization guidelines.

 ## Need Help?